Antoni Gaudi: Inspired by Nature

 “There are no straight lines or sharp corners in nature.
 Therefore, buildings must have no straight lines or sharp corners.”

-The ceiling of the Sagrada Familia, straight up looks like a beehive (no pun intended.)
-Antoni Gaudi is nothing less than a patron for all artists whose work might look eccentric when compared with what a client might commission.
+The ceiling of the Sagrada Familia, straight up looks like a beehive.
+Antoni Gaudi is nothing less than a patron for all artists whose work might look eccentric when compared to what a client might commission.
 This is not to say that basic art and design don’t have a purpose.
 Rather, this emphasises that maverick art and design styles need to be nurtured in hopes that they recognised for their value.

 “Artists do not need monuments erected for them because their works are their monuments.”